Japanese Inspired Experimental Pop-Up Series

 Following on from the sell-out of the 2013 multi-sensory dining experiences; ‘ELEMENTS by Kitchen Theory’, Jozef Youssef, founder and Chef Patron of Kitchen Theory alongside Head Chef Helder-Gila Alonso and a team of highly skilled chefs had taken on the challenge of reinterpreting this highly esteemed dining experience by collaborating with artist Aerosyn-Lex, who has worked with the likes of Kanye West and Fashion house KENZO, to showcase touches of his art and film.

 These pop-up events were held at the House of Wolf, and feature visual elements invoking themes from SCRIPTURA VITAE, including traditional Noren screens and custom chef jackets with embroidered calligraphy.
-Expect an edible Japanese garden, an interesting array of pickles and a very long noodle piped into a consommé to represent eternal life amongst other art inspired dishes.
+The artistically Japanese inspired menu featured an edible Japanese garden, an interesting array of pickles and a very long noodle piped into a consommé to represent eternal life amongst other art inspired dishes.

 Please note this is a sample menu, some dishes may vary due to seasonality and the availability of fresh produce